bsc-pm/ovni/doc/emulation/nanos6.md

     - **Wait for deadline**: Blocking a deadline task, which will be re-enqueued when a certain amount of time has passed

+!!! remark

+    Notice that tasks in the running state will display the "Task: Running body" subsystem only when the task has not called any other instrumented subsystem in Nanos6.
+Tasks will continue to be in the running state until paused or finished.